Age: 99-years young

 A day in the life of Gerda

-“I go to exercise everyday day.
+“I go to exercise everyday.
 I don’t get any exercise walking so I exercise in other ways on a regular basis.
 I do classes and go to the gym.
-I do a lot of exercise because I’m sitting an awful lot nowadays.”
+I do a lot of exercise because as I get older, I’m sitting an awful lot nowadays.”

 “I’m also in the knitting group.
 In November, we have a knitting sale for everybody.
 And all the money goes to charity on the North Shore.
 The knitting group is probably six or eight ladies.
 It’s more or less a gabbing class, keeping up with what’s going on.”